-ATTACHMENT 3 - PROGRAM INCOME AND FINANCIAL DISCLOSURE
+TTACHMENT 3 - PROGRAM INCOME AND FINANCIAL DISCLOSURE

-I , am an authorized represer ntative of , an organizati receipt of a sub-grant from the Department of Behaviord the Substance Abuse and Mental Health Services Admini · · · · · · · · · · · · · · · · · · · art by Pursuant to 45 CFR § 75.2, the organization in receipt of f the sub-grant is (please select one)): A non-profit organization.
-A non-profit organization cooperative or other organization, not including an Institute operated primarily for scientific, educational, service, chainterest; (2) is not organized primarily for profit; and (3) or expand the operations of the organization.
-I certify that statutes and regulations related to program income, including the program income earned a submitted to DBH. ution of Higher Learning (IHE) that: (naritable or similar purposes in the p) uses net proceeds to maintain, important the organization will comply with uding but not limited to 45 CFR § 75 (1) is oublic rove th all 5.307.
+I , am an authorized representative of , an organization in receipt of a sub-grant from the Department of Behavioral Health (DBH) funded in whole or part by the Substance Abuse and Mental Health Services Administration (SAMHSA).

+Pursuant to 45 CFR § 75.2, the organization in receipt of the sub-grant is (please select one):

+A non-profit organization.
+A non-profit organization is any corporation, trust association, cooperative or other organization, not including an Institution of Higher Learning (IHE) that: (1) is operated primarily for scientific, educational, service, charitable or similar purposes in the public interest; (2) is not organized primarily for profit; and (3) uses net proceeds to maintain, improve or expand the operations of the organization.
+I certify that the organization will comply with all statutes and regulations related to program income, including but not limited to 45 CFR § 75.307.
+I further certify that I will any program income earned as a result of this grant on all invoices submitted to DBH.

 A commercial organization.
-A commercial orgother legal entity, including but not limited to partnership companies, that is organized or operated for the profowners.
-I certify that the organization will comply with program income, including but not limited to 45 CFR § 7 any program income earned as a result of this grant on es, sole proprietorships, and limited li fit or benefit of its shareholders or th all statutes and regulations rela 75.216.
-I further certify that I will iability r other ited to The person whose signature appears below is authorized Applicant/Grantee to the above provisions. d to sign this assurance and commit t he
+A commercial organization is an institution, cooperation, or other legal entity, including but not limited to partnerships, sole proprietorships, and limited liability companies, that is organized or operated for the profit or benefit of its shareholders or other owners.
+I certify that the organization will comply with all statutes and regulations related to program income, including but not limited to 45 CFR § 75.216.
+If urther certify that I will report any program income earned as a result of this grant on all invoices submitted to DBH.

-Signature Name and Title Date
+The person whose signature appears below is authorized to sign this assurance and commit the Applicant/Grantee to the above provisions.

-Attachment 4 - DC Contribution and Solicitation Certification
+Attachment 4 - DC Contribution and Solicitation Certification organization").
+Pursuant to D.C.
+Code § 1-328.15, I hereby certify under penalty of perjury to the best of my knowledge after due diligence that:

+ATTACHMENT 4 - DISTRICT OF COLUMBIA CONTRIBUTION AND SOLICITATION CERTIFICATION